 Transforming the Educational System Through Technology: Big Idea, Challenges, and Things to Do

 Edtech – the promising combo of information technology and education – is getting traction all over the world.
-Performance management system is getting must have.
+The performance management system is getting must-have.

 The global spending on edtech is expected to hit $252 billion by 2020 with financial support coming from public institutions, governments, and NGOs.

 While the niche is certainly promising and delightful to pursue due to the social component, a lot of entrepreneurs are intimidated by the challenges edtech poses.

 Recently, I sat down with Stephen Ovadje and Deji Mabogunje, Founders of AcadaPlus and our amazing clients, about the use of technology in education and improving performance management in educational institutions worldwide.

 To give you some background, AcadaPlus is a new school management system and analytics platform, which allows schools to leverage data to improve students’ academic performance, and offers tools to enhance teacher and administrator productivity.

 We hope that after reading this interview, you will get more insights of the edtech space, common challenges, and the product development process.